NCERT Solutions for Class 10 Science Chapter 4 Carbon and Its Compounds

 Download PDF

-NCERT Class 10 Chapter 4 (Intext Questions)
+NCERT Solutions for Class 10 Science Chapter 4 (In-text Questions)

-Q.2.
+Question 2.
 What would be the electron dot structure of a molecule of sulphur which is made up of eight atoms of sulphur?
 (Hint – The eight atoms of sulfur are joined together in the form of a ring)

 Topic 4.2: Versatile nature of carbon Page no-68

-Q.1.
+Question 1.
 How many structural isomers can you draw for pentane?

-Answer: There are three structural isomers of pentane:
+There are three structural isomers of pentane:

 n-pentane